erichardy/collective.abcmusic/README.txt

 TOTO
 ====
-* make a method to manage png image accordingly with the real size the tune (should use eps transformation...) : see score_with_eps git branch
+* make a method to manage png image accordingly with the real size the tune (should use eps transformation...) : see score_with_eps git branch (done)
 * add automaticaly a field Q: if it doesn't exist
-  (see score_with_eps git branch)
+  (see score_with_eps git branch) done.
-* add a 'tune_type' field (for collections) automaticaly set if R: field exist
+* add a 'tune_type' field (for collections) automaticaly set if R: field exist done.
-* manage permissions...
+* manage permissions... done. (branch dev)
+* create a public tunes database from which a tune can be add to the owned folder ...perhaps by a specific add form (?)
+* improve the IHM : which kind of menu?